On the representability of actions of unital algebras: Representability of actions in semi-abelian categories

-and one may prove there exists a natural isomorphism $\Act(-,X)\cong \SplExt(-,X)$ (see~\cite{BJK2}).
-We do not describe here in detail internal actions, since split extensions offer a more practical framework, particularly in the study of non-associative algebras.
+We do not describe internal actions in detail here, since split extensions provide a more practical framework, especially in the context of non-associative algebras.

-\begin{definition}[\cite{BJK2}] A semi-abelian category $\C$ is said to be \emph{action representable} if, for every object $X$ in $\C$, the functor $\SplExt(-,X)$ is representable.
-That is, there exists an object $[X]$ in $\C$ along with a natural isomorphism of functors
+\begin{definition}\cite{BJK} A semi-abelian category $\C$ is said to be \emph{action representable} if the functor $\SplExt(-,X)$ is representable for every object $X$ of $\C$.
+That is, for every object $X$ there exists an object $[X]$ of $\C$ along with a natural isomorphism of functors

 \end{definition}